mretegan/crispy/doc/index.rst

 Crispy is written using `Python <https://www.python.org/>`_ and relies on several additional open-source scientific libraries that are part of the Python ecosystem.
 The application runs on all major operating systems, and is free and open-source software.
-The current development can be followed on the `Github
+The current development can be followed on the `GitHub
 <https://github.com/mretegan/crispy>`_ page.

 The project is developed at the `European Synchrotron Radiation Facility